Precision mechanical workshop

 Space instruments pose a particular challenge: They need to withstand the accelerations and stresses of a rocket launch.
 They need to function reliably, as repairs after launch will be impossible.
 And they must function in a harsh, extremely cold environment where ordinary bearings with their reliance on lubricants cannot work.

 MPIA's precision mechanical workshop supports our scientists by developing and building devices for astronomical research and teaching which cannot easily be purchased from external providers.
-The workshop contributes to feasibility experiments, helps to modify and repair existing scientific apparatus - often at short notice.
+The workshop contributes to feasibility experiments and helps to modify and repair existing scientific apparatus - often at short notice.

 Our manufacturing processes make use of state-of-the-art technology.
 A workflow from 3d virtual models produced by CAD software from CNC machine tools, ensures quick turnaround, flexibility, and precision.